dfuse-io/dfuse-eosio/eosq/README.md

 - `REACT_APP_EOSQ_ON_DEMAND` - Wether this network is an on-demand network or not.
 - `REACT_APP_EOSQ_AVAILABLE_NETWORK` - A valid JSON string representing the valid config of available networks to display in the main menu.

-**Note** Those are valid for development purposes only, they are not picked
+**Note** Those are valid for development purposes only, they are not picked on production usage and they are injected in the HTML `index.html` page directly on production.

 ## File structure